Attractions

 Swim With Pigs…Yep!

-This sounds like something you might do in the Midwest, not the Bahamas, but ALAS, swimming with pigs on Big Major Cay looks like tons of fun and a once-in-a-lifetime experience to be sure!
-It definitely seems to be a bucket-list experience when visiting Nassau.
+This sounds like something you might do in the Midwest, not the Bahamas, but ALAS, swimming with the PIGS looks like tons of fun and a once-in-a-lifetime experience when visiting Nassau.

-To do this, you’ll have to take a one-hour boat ride from Nassau on the crystal clear waters while basking in the sunshine.
-Yep, sheer torture, which I would gladly endure, since I’m writing this watching the snow melt out my window.
+To do this, you’ll have to take a boat ride from Nassau on the crystal-clear waters to one of the outer islands, like The Exuma's, while basking in the sunshine.
+This has to be paradise.

 Explore Clifton Heritage National Park

-Located at the far end of the island, Clifton Heritage National Park lets you immerse yourself in the history and culture of the Lucayan people amongst its ruins, as well as the natural beauty of its diverse ecosystem.
+Located at the far western end of the island, Clifton Heritage National Park lets you immerse yourself in the history and culture of the Lucayan people amongst the natural beauty of its ruins and diverse ecosystem.

 Hike through trails, which end at some breathtaking beaches, though only half of the beauty lies there.
 Don your snorkeling gear and discover sunken film wrecks and an underwater sculpture garden.
 Super cool!